-The USPSTF recommends against routine screening for AAA in women who have never smoked.
+The USPSTF recommends against routine screening for AAA with ultrasonography in women who have never smoked and have no family history of AAA.

 Frequency of Service